JackFurby/VGG-Concept-Bottleneck/README.md

 # VGG Concept Bottleneck Models

-This repository contains code and scripts from the following paper (with the model architecture change to VGG):
+This repository contains code and scripts from the following paper:

 > Concept Bottleneck Models
 >
 > Pang Wei Koh\*, Thao Nguyen\*, Yew Siang Tang\*, Stephen Mussmann, Emma Pierson, Been Kim, and Percy Liang
 >
 > ICML 2020

+Changes:
+* The model in this repository has been changed to VGG 16
+* Added a model converter (details below)

 The experiments use the following datasets:
 - [NIH Osteoarthritis Initiative (OAI)](https://nda.nih.gov/oai/)